trussworks/trussels-guide/Trussels-Guide.md

 You may end up doing these in a different order, but this is the gist of it.
 1. Revisit some things from your pre-first-day email
-	a.
-What to expect on your first day
+	1. What to expect on your first day
-	b.
-Things to know
+	2. Things to know
 2. Say “hi” in #general on Slack and share something about yourself: Where are you from?
 What do you like to do?
 Why did you join Truss?
 3. Have your onboarding meeting
 	a.
 Review our :lock:[laptop setup and security guidelines](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs)